Eccentricities by JVG

 The soap making process

 I prefer to soap between 80 to 90 degrees Fahrenheit.
-This is a good temperature for my soap formulations but you may find that other temperatures work well for you.
-If starting out I recommend to make soap at those temperatures and then explore from there.
+This is a good temperature for my soap formulations, but you may find that other temperatures work well for you.
+If starting out, I recommend making soap at those temperatures and then exploring from there.
 I have found that this allows me to do so many different swirl designs and have enough time to work.
-This works well with well behaving fragrances.
-Some fragrances will accelerate, in those cases usually an in the pot swirl design is probably the best option.
-And for super accelerating scents, just get the soap into the mold.
-This will be a simple design but if the scent is wonderful it is worth the effort.
+This works well with well-behaved fragrances.
+Some fragrances will accelerate; in those cases, usually an in-the-pot swirl design is probably the best option.
+And for super-accelerating scents, just get the soap into the mold.
+This will be a simple design, but if the scent is wonderful, it is worth the effort.

 Ready to start making your own cold process soaps?
 Then this eBook with 25 different cold process soap formulations is the perfect resource.
 With so many formulations, you will have lots of inspiration to experiment and find the perfect one.